francoismassart/eslint-plugin-demo-typescript/README.md

 ## Getting started

-I worked on this repo using `pnpm` but I should work with other package manager.
+I worked on this repo using `pnpm` but it should work with other package manager.

 ### Install